lupasearch/lupasearch-client/docs/components/search-results.md

 - `idKey` - a key that references a unique document identifier.
 Used in analytics to track document clicks.
 Defaults to `id`.
 If your key is different than `id`, it must be set explicitly, as it might lead to unexpected behaviour othervise.

 - `titleKey` - a key that references a document title (name).
 Used to report events to your tracker.

+- `isLink` - set to `true` to make whole product card clickable, and redirect user to the product link, defined in `links.details` setting.
+Defaults to `false`.

 - `customDocumentHtmlAttributes` - provide your own custom attributes that will be added to each document html element.
 Receives document object as a parameter.